Confront some of life's biggest questions

 - University of Waterloo

-Waterloo Philosophy graduates often pursue careers in program coordination, teaching, and consulting.
+Graduates often pursue careers in teaching, law, consulting, and program coordination.
 They commonly work for schools, government departments, and more.

 - Citizen Services Officer – Service Canada Centre